Berry Hill and the Johnson Family

 Sunning Hill - Home of Joseph H. Johnson prior to move to Berry Hill

-From information gathered by Richard Sanford, Sunning Hill is located in Louisa County and was purchased by Joe Johnson and his cousin, Henry Quarles, in 1867 and sold soon thereafter to two of Joseph Johnson’s brothers, Thaddeus and Munford after which Joseph and his family moved to Berry Hill.
-It appears that our LELIA was born prior to the move to Sunning Hill.
+Sunning Hill located in Louisa County was purchased in 1867 by Joseph H. Johnson and Henry Quarles, the half-brother of his wife Elmira Andrews Johnson.
+It was later sold to Joseph Johnson’s brother Thaddeus and Thaddeus' son Munford, after which Joseph and his family moved to Berry Hill.
+It appears that Lelia was born at Sunning Hill.

 Andrews Tavern - Home of Elmira Andrews (wife of Joe Johnson)

 Elmira Elizabeth Andrews (1831-1867) was the daughter of William Harris Andrews and Mary Elizabeth Anderson Quarles (1806-1869).
-She died a young woman and is buried with other family members in Graham Cemetery.
+She is buried in Graham Cemetery.

 Children of William Harris and Mary Elizabeth Quarles Andrews were: